 I am currently working on several ongoing projects.
 I am performing a series of chemical analyses on various fossils of keratinous structures to determine what components of these structures survive into the fossil record.

-Similarly, I am using a variety of chemical analyses to understand the organics present in fossil dinosaur (e.g., Mesozoic) bone.
+Similarly, my colleagues and I have used a variety of chemical analyses to understand the organics present in fossil dinosaur (e.g., Mesozoic) bone.
 This work involves samples that I aseptically excavated from Dinosaur Provincial Park in the summer of 2016.
 I wish to understand whether or not these organics are ancient, endogenous, and/or well-preserved.
 I presented a poster on this topic entitled “Life inside a dinosaur bone: a thriving microbiome” at the 2017 annual meeting of the Palaeontological Society.
-We have published a preprint of the manuscript in bioRxiv.
+We have published the final paper in eLife where we discovered a unique and unusual microbiome living inside buried dinosaur bones.
 The preprint was covered in a piece by The Atlantic.